Continuing with your Studies

 - Watch the video: "How to Self-Enrol on your Brightspace Modules."

-- Log into Brightspace & self-enrol on your module
+- Log into Brightspace and self-enrol on your module

 - Can't find your module?
 Check with your lecturer if it has been made available for self-enrolment

-- How to use Bongo Virtual Classroom (online lectures)
+- How to use Bongo the virtual classroom

-- Brightspace Assignments: How to access and submit assignments
+- Brightspace Assignments: How to access and submit an assignment on Brightspace

 Problems?
 If your lecturer cannot help you with a problem in Brightspace, you can report it to email@example.com

-Returning students in Tallaght and Blanchardstown use Moodle, which is another type of Virtual Learning Environment or as Moodle call it a Learning Management System (LMS).
+Moodle is another type of Virtual Learning Environment, or as Moodle call it, a Learning Management System (LMS).
 Students are enrolled on individual LMS courses for each module they are currently studying.
 Lecturers use the courses to communicate with students and provide course materials such as presentations, case studies, and links to further reading and external resources.